pusher/spacegame_example/README.markdown

 To use the demo you will need to be part of the Pusher Pipe early access program.
 If you would like to take part please email info@pusher.com with your details.

-Once you're signed up, login to the special dashboard and copy the key and secret for your app into both `server.js` and `public/javascripts/game.js`
+Once you're signed up, log in to the special dashboard and copy the key and secret for your app into both `server.js` and `public/javascripts/game.js`

-You'll need to have http://nodejs.org install to run the server side.
+You'll need to have http://nodejs.org installed to run the server side.

     node server.js

-Then goto http://localhost:9595 and open it in two different browsers (so the sessions are different).
-Use the arrow keys the move around and enjoy!
+Then go to http://localhost:9595 and open it in two different browsers (so the sessions are different).
+Use the arrow keys to move around and enjoy!

 # What is going on here?

 ## On the server

 We're using some special new features of the Pusher Pipe to connect directly to Pusher from our Node server.
-The [Pusher Pipe Quickstart doc](http://pusher.com/docs/pipe_quickstart) has an overview of connecting to the Pusher Pipe.
+The [Pusher Pipe Quickstart doc](http://pusher.com/docs/pipe_quickstart) has an overview of how you connect.
 If you take a look in `server.js`, at the top we include the node module `Pusher = require('pusher-pipe');` (which can be installed with `npm install pusher-pipe`).
 Then we initiate the Pusher connection like so:

     var pipe = Pusher.createClient({
       key: '3d2c7d1f36c5347743f4',